Horace Taylor Trust

 - Tangible community benefit for target beneficiaries (elderly, young people, people with disabilities, or the general public)

-Given the trust's Methodist heritage, religious organizations (particularly Methodist and Elim churches) and faith-based youth clubs are within scope, though the trust also supports secular community projects.
+Given the trust's Methodist heritage, religious organisations (particularly Methodist and Elim churches) and faith-based youth clubs are within scope, though the trust also supports secular community projects.

 Key Takeaways for Grant Writers

-- Geographic restriction is absolute: Only organizations benefiting Driffield and the immediate district are eligible
+- Geographic restriction is absolute: Only organisations benefiting Driffield and the immediate district are eligible

-- Monthly review cycle: Applications are reviewed monthly, suggesting relatively quick turnaround times
+- Monthly review cycle: Applications are reviewed monthly

-- Methodist heritage: While the trust supports both religious and secular causes, its roots in Methodist faith may resonate in applications from faith-based organizations
+- Methodist heritage: While the trust supports both religious and secular causes, its roots in Methodist faith may resonate in applications from faith-based organisations

 - Community impact focus: Trustees assess “potential impact” - clearly articulate how your project will benefit local residents

-- Rolling basis: No fixed deadlines mean you can apply when ready, but monthly meetings mean strategic timing may improve chances
+- Rolling basis: No fixed deadlines mean you can apply when ready

-- Complete the form fully: The trust emphasizes the importance of assessing “all submitted forms,” suggesting thorough, complete applications are essential
+- Complete the form fully: The trust emphasises the importance of assessing “all submitted forms,” suggesting thorough, complete applications are essential

 🎯 You've done the research.
 Now write an application they can't refuse.